dpsframework/dpsframework.org/_proposals/P10-FIPA-CORBA_en.md

 ##   Section 1: Identification
--  Responsible for the proposal: _FJ Aguayo_.
+-  Responsible for the proposal: FJAC
--  Proposal date: August 2022.
+-  Proposal date: January, 2022.
--  Results location: GitHub repo.
+-  Results location: GitHub

 ##   Section 2: Update
 -  OpenJDK-11 to OpenJDK-18 compiler are used.